Case Studies: How Social Media Investigations Have Uncovered Insurance Fraud

 The Claim

-An individual filed a claim for workersโ compensation, stating they had suffered a severe back injury that left them unable to work or engage in physical activities.
+A person filed a workers’ compensation claim.
+They said they had a serious back injury.
+This injury made it hard for them to work or do physical activities.
 They claimed the injury occurred while lifting heavy equipment on the job.

 The Investigation

-Our team at True People Check conducted a thorough social media investigation, scouring the claimantโs public profiles for any signs of activity that contradicted their claims.
+Our team at True People Check did a detailed social media check.
+We looked through the claimant’s public profiles for any signs that went against their claims.

 The Findings

-Just two weeks after the alleged injury, the claimant posted photos and videos of themselves participating in a local marathon.
-Not only were they running, but they also shared a celebratory post about completing the race with a personal best time.
+Just two weeks after the injury was reported, the person posted photos and videos.
+They were running in a local marathon.
+They were running and shared a post about finishing the race with their best time.

 The Outcome

-The evidence gathered through the social media investigation was presented to the insurer, who used it to deny the fraudulent claim.
+The evidence from the social media investigation was shown to the insurer.
+They used it to deny the fraudulent claim.
 This saved the company tens of thousands of dollars in payouts.

 The Claim